abhijeet-bendre/wp-solwininfotech-assignment-2a/README.md

 1. Upload the entire `wp-solwininfotech-assignment-2a` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Solwin Infotech Plugin Assignment 2a' menu in your WordPress admin panel under **Settings** menu.
+You will find 'Solwin Infotech Plugin Assignment 2a' menu in your WordPress admin panel under **Setting** menu.

 == Changelog ==